LizChudleigh/EpigeneticsBash/EpigeneticsBash.md

 ENCFF287UHP     sigmoid_colon
 ENCFF762IFP     stomach

-Here we expect no results
+Here we expect no results if the values conincide
 ```bash
 for file_type in bigBed; do
   # retrieve original MD5 hash from the metadata